aucloud/aucloud.github.io/docs/Platform_Services/M365_Backup/guide_to_veeam_restore_portal.md

 Any user from the connected Microsoft 365 organisation can log in to access and restore their own data from any point-in-time restore point.
 Users log in with their existing Microsoft 365 credentials.

-Restore Operators can be specified as individuals or as security groups (where users can be managed by the customer) that can access the restore portal for all or specified objects.
+Restore Operators can be specified as individuals or as Azure security groups (where users can be managed by the customer) that can access the restore portal for all or specified objects.
 Please discuss your requirements for restore operators with your Customer Success Manager who can assist with setting these up for you.

 ## Launching the Restore Portal